custom82/pam_facial_auth/README.md

 verify the user attempting to gain access.
 Looks for a match between username and label associated with the recognized face.

+WORK IN PROGRESS
+do not use for production environment

 **Please don't use facial recognition as a serious form of authentication.
 This was literally written to be exploited in a CTF**